 - It’s live.
 Every answer reflects your current books, not last week’s export.

-A simple automation checklist
+A simple repeatability checklist

 - Pick your core numbers.
 Decide the handful you review every month (profit, cash, top expenses, aging).